Table of contents

 While it’s easy to get wrapped up in buying equipment, furniture and decor, you have to remember that these things come at a price (and it’s often a high one).

-- Salon stations that include a chair, mirror and storage space for hair and styling products
+- Salon stations that include a chair, sink, mirror and storage space for hair and styling products

 - Shampooing stations with a chair, shampoo bowl and storage space for product